Tag: book reviews

 -

-Cruelty Free by Caroline Glenn | ARC Review
+Cruelty Free | ARC Review

 A dark, satirical thriller about a former actress who turns grief into vengeance, blending beauty, fame, and murder while searching for the truth behind her daughter’s disappearance.